Nescabir/go-csgsi/README.md

 # go-csgsi

-A library written in Go for Counter-Strike: Global Offensive's Game State Integration.
+A library written in Go for Counter-Strike: Global Offensive/Counter-Strike 2's Game State Integration.

 ## About

-The `go-csgsi` package listens on a specified port waiting for a HTTP POST request by CS:GO.
+The `go-csgsi` package listens on a specified port waiting for a HTTP POST request by CS:GO/CS2.
 Once a request is received, it is parsed and ready for the end user.

 This information can be continuously retrieved and analyzed using a [Channel](https://tour.golang.org/concurrency/2).
 (See usage & example)